srideepnayak/Test/README.md

-# Test
-This for testing purpose only.
+This repository contains the solutions for the Exercises given in www.pythonpractice.org